alinealhajjah/OIBSIP/CyberSecurity-Task4-NetworkThreatsReport/network_security_threats_report.md

 ### How It Works

 Man in the middle (MitM) attack targets the integrity and confidentiality.
 The attacker intercepts and alter the data  between two entities involved in communication association .
-This means that data is no longer authentic and reliable and an lawful hacker can access it.
+This means that data is no longer authentic and reliable and unlawful hacker can access it.
 For example hackers may alter victims domain name system (DNS) so when the victim types a web address, they are redirected to harmful locations controlled by the attacker.
 They could also manipulate victims DNS to intercept user credentials .
 There a possibility that this attack could work on two or more network  devices this supports acts like network sniffing , transmitted data manipulation.
 Exploitation for credential access.